zencart/documentation/content/user/Shipping/shipping.md

 ---
-title: Shipping
+title: Shipping Modules
-category: modules
+category: shipping
-weight: 10
+weight: 1
 ---

 Zen Cart has a number of built-in shipping modules which allow you to charge for shipping based on various factors in the order: